derberg/manage-files-in-multiple-repositories/README.md

-# Global Workflows Support
-GitHub Action that introduces support for global workflows.
-Global workflows are the ones that you update in just one repo, and then they are automatically updated in other repositories in your organization or user account.

-> Action is released under **v0.2.0**, and I plan to extend it forward, add tests and release under **v1** once I get other people using it.
-Feel free to create an issue about it.
+# Copy Files to Other Repositories

+GitHub Action that enables you to keep a file in `Repository A` and copy it over to `Repository N`.
+It is useful wor use cases like:
+- you have a GitHub Actions workflow files that are the same for every repo and you want to edit it only once and then see change in all the other repositories
+- you have a `CODE_OF_CONDUCT.md` or `CONTRIBUTING.md` file that you want to have in the same form in all the repositories.
+You want to edit it in one repo and then have the change replicated in other repositories

 <!-- toc -->